wessberg/notes/BPOWP/lecture_01.md

 # IT Design

-> Participatory IT Design, chapter 1
+> Participatory IT Design, Chapter 1, 2

 ## What is IT Design